An integral second fundamental theorem of invariant theory for partition algebras: The -bimodule

 Note that we write maps on the \emph{left} of their arguments when considering this action.
 Extended linearly, the action of $W_n$ defines a linear representation $\Bbbk W_n \to \End_\Bbbk( \bV^{\otimes r} )$ of the group algebra $\Bbbk W_n$.

-Thus, we have actions of two symmetric groups, $W_n \cong \Symset_n$ and $\Sym_r \cong \Symset_r$, one acting (on the left) on values and the other (on the right) on places.
-We distinguish these groups notationally throughout the paper because their roles are quite different.

 For a positive integer $r$, and any $\delta\in\Bbbk$, we let $\Ptn_r(\delta)$ denote the $\Bbbk$-module with basis given by all set-partitions of $\{1,2,\ldots, r, 1',2', \ldots, r'\}$.
 By a \emph{set-partition} we mean a pairwise disjoint covering of the set.
-A subset of a set-partition is called a \emph{block}.
+An element of a set-partition is called a \emph{block}.
 For example,

 is a set-partition of the set $\{1, \dots, 8, 1', \dots, 8' \}$ with five blocks.